Guide to THCa

 In many cannabis products, you’ll likely notice that THCa often has a much higher content than Delta-9 THC and other cannabinoids.
 That’s okay, but know that if you smoke, vape, or cook the product, it will turn to higher levels of the psychoactive cannabinoid Delta-9 THC.

 With respect to harvested hemp, the Farm Bill informs us that the only distinguishing factor between lawful hemp and unlawful marijuana is its concentrations of Delta-9 THC, not total THC.
 Yet, how these legal subtleties will play out as more hemp producers, sellers, and consumers educate themselves remains to be seen.
 But for now, many of us are thrilled to have access to this amazing cannabinoid.
+You can even buy THCa flower online for delivery right to your door!

 Though people continue to debate the idiosyncrasies of THCa legality, cannabis attorneys appear to be satisfied that high THCa hemp products are protected by the Farm Bill just the same as other hemp products.
 For example, attorney Rod Kight asserts that post-harvested hemp plants with more than 0.3 percent concentration of total THC, (but less than 0.3 percent Delta-9 THC), are indeed federally compliant .
 This is great news for people who seek the benefits of marijuana while still intending to comply with federal guidelines.